-USE OF THE LIBRARY
+USE OF THE LIBRARY (MEDIA CENTER)

-The library is available to students during their assigned class visit time.
+The library (media center) is available to students during their assigned class visit time.
 Books on the shelves may be checked out for a period of two weeks.

 In order to avoid late fees, all materials checked out of the library must be returned prior to May 20th.